Latest news

 Trigana Air has had 14 serious incidents since it began operations in 1991, losing 10 aircraft in the process, according to the Aviation Safety Network.

 It has been on a European Union blacklist of banned carriers since 2007.
 All but four of Indonesia's certified airlines are on the list.
-Indonesia has suffered two major air disasters in the past year.

 Last December an AirAsia plane crashed in the Java Sea, killing all 192 people on board - and in July a military transport plane crashed in a residential area of Medan, Sumatra claiming 140 lives.